MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-authentication-problems.md

 ### <a id="enable-security-localhost"></a> Enable security

 Your bot's security relies on Microsoft services, even when your bot is running only on localhost.
 To enable security for your bot, edit its configuration settings to populate app ID and password with the values that you verified in [Step 2](#step-2).
+Additionally, make sure your packages are up to date, specifically `System.IdentityModel.Tokens.Jwt` and `Microsoft.IdentityModel.Tokens`.

-If you're using the Bot Builder SDK for .NET, populate these settings in your `.bot` or your `appsettings.config` file:
+If you're using the Bot Framework SDK for .NET, populate these settings in your `appsettings.config` or the corresponding values in your `.bot` file:

 ```xml
 <appSettings>